zoontek/react-native-permissions/README.md

 </manifest>
 ```

-> On Android 11+:
->
-> When a user grants a one-time permission (such as for location, camera, or microphone), Android treats the session as active while the app is in use — even if it's backgrounded or reopened shortly after being closed.
-One-time permissions are not revoked immediately.
->
-> The system will revoke the permission automatically:
->
-> - If the app is terminated (e.g. swiped away or force-closed), the permission is typically revoked within **30 to 60 seconds**.
-> - If the app is backgrounded and unused, the permission is also usually revoked within **30 to 60 seconds**.
->
-> The exact timing may vary depending on the Android version and device.
-This behavior is designed to protect user privacy without disrupting the app experience.
->
-> See the official Android documentation [Android 11 permissions documentation](https://developer.android.com/about/versions/11/privacy/permissions#one-time-permission).

 ### Expo

 If you use Expo, the previous sections don't apply.
 Instead just update your `app.json` file with the corresponding values, but using the syntax exemplified below: